Data Centre Security: How Safe is Your Data?

 It’s completely understandable for SMEs to assume their data is safer when stored on a server in the next room.
 It’s nearby, it’s in plain sight, it’s under my control.
 This, however, is not the case.
-In fact, because your data isn’t kept in a secure environment, with failsafes and fully-accredited technicians on hand, it’s actually at great risk.
+In fact, because your data isn’t kept in a secure environment, with fail-safes and fully-accredited technicians on hand, it’s actually at great risk.
 Someone could hack into your server, sabotage your data or even spill a drink over the server itself – causing thousands of pounds’ worth of damage and potentially losing all of your valuable data.
+This post is all about Data Centre Security and about the safety of your valuable information.

-But how safe is your most valuable information, when it’s stored offsite in a data centre instead?
+How safe is your data when it’s stored offsite in a data centre?

 - Backup generators and Uninterruptible Power Supply (UPS) keep everything in motion